srcML/srcML/BUILD.md

 * libcurl-devel
 * libopenssl-devel

-*# srcML documentation generation*
+srcML documentation generation*

-* docbook2X
+* ronn

 ##### Notes

 * See 64-bit Linux for installing boost.

-* Building srcML requires a version of cmake greater that what is typically supported.Visit http://www.cmake.org to download and install the lastest version of cmake.
+* Building srcML requires a version of cmake greater that what is typically supported.
+Visit http://www.cmake.org to download and install the lastest version of cmake.

 * There is no man2html package on OpenSUSE for srcML documentation